vmware/vidm-saml-toolkit/Sample_ServerOAuth/ReadMe.md

 # Sample_ServerOAuth

 Similar to [Sample_AuthServer](../Sample_AuthServer), this is a sample of using vIDM as SP and your web application as IDP.
-However, your web application can verify the user by OAuth, that is, send OAuth requests to OAuth Server (such as WeChat), and get the user's information, then map the uid to vIDM user, to authorize the user.
+However, your web application can authenticate the user by OAuth, that is, send OAuth requests to OAuth Server (such as WeChat), and get the user's information, then map the uid to vIDM user, to authorize the user.